MBA in Nonprofit Management

 Featured MBA in Nonprofit Management Programs

-The online MBA in nonprofit management from Calvin University is taught by a faculty of experts with real-world experience in leading nonprofit organizations.
+A faculty of experts with real-world experience in leading nonprofit organizations teaches the online MBA in nonprofit management from Calvin University.
 Students will learn how to design, lead, and sustain nonprofit organizations with sustainability in mind, building skills in finance, fundraising, and professional collaboration.

 Courses in the nonprofit management concentration include: nonprofit boards and community leadership; nonprofit financial management; and designing an effective nonprofit organization.
 Faculty The program consists of 36 credits.